Docs

 CLI

-The Railway Command Line Interface (CLI) lets you interact with your Railway project from the command line, allowing you to do things like:
+The Railway CLI lets you interact with your Railway project from your local machine on the command line, allowing you to do things like:

-• Run services locally using environment variables from your Railway project.
+• Run your services locally using configured environment variables from your Railway project

-• Create new Railway projects from the Terminal.
+• Launch new Railway projects from the terminal

 Public API